crossroadsfpga/enso/README.md

   - ex_100G: folders that contains the 100Gbps Ethernet Core logic.
   - ex_100G.ip: the ip file for Ethernet Core
   - hardware_test_design (folder that we care most)
-    - src: the src RTL code from RTL_sim.
+    - src: the src RTL code from hardware.
     - output_files: the bitstream file `alt_ehipc2_hw.sof` and some reports which can be viewed in Quartus.

 ### Synthesize Quartus Project (you can skip this the first time)